 Nicole Huber is a graduate of Smith College in Northampton, Massachusetts, where she was an NCAA All-American and Academic All-American diver despite the fact that she never dove before college.
 After college, she went on to earn a master’s degree in Exercise and Sport Science while coaching high school diving and beginning an age-group diving team, the Northampton Diving Club, in Western Massachusetts.
 She has also served as the Assistant Diving Coach at Smith College and coached at the University of Texas and U.S. Air Force Academy diving camps.
 Along with Coach Jim Hocking, she co-founded H2O Diving in Lincoln, Nebraska, and coached numerous divers to age-group zones and nationals.

 In addition to running the Colorado Springers, she is a full-time faculty member in the Biology Department at the University of Colorado – Colorado Springs.
-Additionally, she is the girls’ dive coach at Palmer High School – her alma mater.

 In her free time, Nicole enjoys gardening in the summer, skiing in the winter, and spending time with her family during all seasons.